smarthomeNG/plugins/rcswitch/README.md

 ## Troubleshooting
 If the switch does not work, but you are sure that the installation was done properly, make sure that the user (normally) smarthome is part of the group gpio.

-If not it ist easy to do this.
+If not, it is easy to do this.

 ```
 sudo usermod -aG gpio smarthome